GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 hero: cookie-hero.jpg
 description: |
   Learn how to mark your cookies for first-party and third-party usage with the SameSite attribute.
-You can enhance your site's security by making use of SameSite's Lax and Strict values to gain some protection against CSRF attacks.
+You can enhance your site's security by using SameSite's Lax and Strict values to improve protection against CSRF attacks.
   Specifying the new None attribute allows you to explicitly mark your cookies for cross-site usage.
 tags:
   - post
   - security
   - cookies
+  - chrome80
 ---

 {% Aside %}